HL7/fhir-us-ndh/input/pagecontent/index.md

 The following are security conformance requirements for NDH actors:

-- NDH servers SHALL support the [SMART Backend Services Authorization Guide](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to collect the necessary requestor information appropriate for making the NDH data request.
+- NDH servers **SHALL** support the [SMART Backend Services Authorization Guide](http://www.hl7.org/fhir/smart-app-launch/backend-services.html) to collect the necessary requestor information appropriate for making the NDH data request.
+- NDH servers **SHALL** support [UDAP](http://hl7.org/fhir/us/udap-security/STU1/).
-- NDH servers SHALL reference a single time source to establish a common time base for security auditing across the system.
+- NDH servers **SHALL** reference a single time source to establish a common time base for security auditing across the system.
-- NDH servers SHALL support the AuditEvent resource to capture audit logs of the various transactions.
+- NDH servers **SHALL** support the AuditEvent resource to capture audit logs of the various transactions.
 NDH actors SHOULD capture as many AuditEvent resource data elements as appropriate based on requirements of FHIR Audit Logging and local policies.
-- NDH transactions SHALL support TLS version 1.2 or higher to secure the transmission channel unless the transmission is taking place over a more secure network.(Using TLS even within a secured network environment is still encouraged to provide defense in depth.)
-US Federal systems implementing NDH actors SHOULD conform with FIPS PUB 140-2.
+- NDH transactions **SHALL** support TLS version 1.2 or higher to secure the transmission channel unless the transmission is taking place over a more secure network.(Using TLS even within a secured network environment is still encouraged to provide defense in depth.)
+US Federal systems implementing NDH actors **SHOULD** conform with FIPS PUB 140-2.
-- NDH servers SHOULD retain Provenance information using the FHIR Provenance resource.
+- NDH servers **SHOULD** retain Provenance information using the FHIR Provenance resource.
-- NDH servers MAY support [UDAP](http://hl7.org/fhir/us/udap-security/STU1/).
+- NDH clients **SHALL** support the SMART Backend Services Authorization Guide, the HL7 UDAP Guide, or both
+- NDH clients **MAY** choose which OAuth profile to use in a particular exchange workflow.

 The following are security conformance requirements for the overall program/system: